lepidus/authorAndSectionSearchFilters/README.md

 Enter the administration area of ​​your OJS website through the Dashboard.
 Navigate to `Settings` > `Website` > `Plugins` > `Upload a new plugin`.

-Under Upload file select the file `customSearchFilters.tar.gz`.
+Under Upload file select the file `authorAndSectionSearchFilters.tar.gz`.

 Click Save and the plugin will be installed on your website.